tyll/tinyos-2.x-contrib/tunit/support/sdk/tunit/src/com/rincon/tunit/parsers/suiteproperties/README.txt

  - Multiple @extra keywords are allowed.
 They are separated with " "'s in the make line

+@assertions <#>
+ - If you have a single test that will make more than 5 assertions in a row, use this option to bump up the default number of message_t's used by the embedded TUnit library so it can buffer up all those assertions.
+   Don't set it too high or you might run out of RAM on some platforms.

 @ignore <target>
  - Do not run this test suite on a test run that includes the given target
  - Only list one target per @ignore